University Lecturer Premodern Japanese History and Culture

-I specialize in early modern Japanese culture and language, with a particular focus on the history of genders/sexualities and history of medicine.
+I specialize in Edo-period (1600-1868) culture and language, with a particular focus on the history of genders/sexualities and history of medicine.

 I completed a Bachelor’s degree in English Literature and a Master’s degree in Japanese Studies at the University of Vienna, with periods of study at Università Ca’ Foscari in Venice and Meiji University in Tokyo.
 My Master’s thesis focused on the depiction of male same-sex desire in comic literature of the Edo period.
 This was followed by a PhD in Japanese Studies at the University of Cambridge.
 My PhD thesis Sexual Healing.
 Sexuality, Health and the Body in Early Modern Japan (1600-1868), which I am currently preparing for publication with Cambridge University Press, explored medical views of sex as a health and disease concept in the Edo period.
 Following an appointment as visiting lecturer in pre-modern Japanese literature and language at Yale University and a research fellowship at the University of Ghent, I joined the University of Leiden in 2020.
 My new research project focuses on the imagination of the medical body in early modern Japan, with a particular focus on late 18th- and early 19th-century popular fiction and prints.

 I am also part of the collaborative project Timing Day and Night: ‘Timescapes’ in Pre-modern Japan, which explores time as a set of social practices prior to the introduction of the Western time system.
 In April 2015, I convened the international conference Timing Day and Night at the University of Cambridge (for select papers see the special issue of Kronoscope 17/1 ).